 We install air conditioners to help us feel relaxed in our homes.
 But when you start to observe unpleasant odors coming from your cooling system, it’s more than just bothersome.
 It can greatly affect your home comfort.

-Where do the smells come from?
+Where are these smells coming from?

-If it doesn’t smell like rotten eggs, you probably have a different issue.
+If it doesn’t smell like rotten eggs, you are likely experiencing a different problem.

 Heat and moisture can contribute to increased mold growth, particularly in warmer climates.
-Not only can mold and mildew develop a nasty smell, but it can also negatively impact the quality of air in your home.
+Not only can mold and mildew create a nasty smell, but it can also negatively impact the quality of air in your home.

-What can I do?
+What should you do?